drpetersonfernandes/SimpleLauncher/home.md

     - **Cxbx-Reloaded (Xbox):** Mounts `.xiso` files and launches `default.xbe`.
     - **ScummVM:** Mounts `.zip` files and launches the game via ScummVM's auto-detect feature.
     - **XBLA (Xbox 360):** Mounts `.zip` files and finds the game executable within the required nested folder structure.
+    - **Universal CHD Support (CHDMounter):** For emulators that do not natively support CHD files (such as **Xenia, Xemu, RPCS3, Cxbx Reloaded, Mednafen, PCSX Redux, and 4Do**), Simple Launcher uses the **CHDMounter** tool to mount the CHD as a virtual drive, allowing the game to be presented in a compatible format automatically.

 ### Favorites Manager
 - Access via **Favorites -> Favorites** or the heart icon in the navigation panel.